dclive/ThinkCentre-M930q/README.md

 - Catalina (`config.catalina.plist`)

 Intel WLAN Notice:
- - You need to repalce `AirportItlwm.kext` to your macOS version.
+ - You need to match `AirportItlwm.kext` to your macOS version.
  - The default `AirportItlwm.kext` works on Ventura only.
+If you're using another OS, download the correct version of `AirportItlwm.kext` fot that OS.

 ### Spec